AI vs. Doctors: Why the Knowledge Era is Dead

 Professor: Do you feel comforted?

-Professor: No. You know and feel that it is simulated.
-Deep down, you know the machine does not care.
+Professor: No. You know it’s simulated.
+Deep down, you feel it.
+The machine doesn’t care.
 It acts like it cares.
-But there is no soul witnessing your pain.
-It is just processing some data points labelled “grief.”
-It is just a “sattvic mode” running on a silicon chip.
+But there’s no soul witnessing your pain.
+It’s just processing data points labeled “grief.”
+Just some “sattvic mode” running on a silicon chip.

 Arjun: Does that matter?
-If the behaviour is identical?
+If the behavior’s identical?

 Professor: It matters entirely.
-Humans crave for connection… we do not just crave for solutions.
+Humans crave connection.
+We don’t just crave solutions.
 We want to be seen.
-A robot sees your data… it does not see you.
+A robot sees your data.

 Arjun: But for a simple fever…

-Professor: For a fever, use that bot.
-I will use the bot too!
-Why should I waste my brain on a viral fever?
-I have so many things to do.
+Professor: For a fever, use the bot!
+I’ll use it too.
+Why should I waste my brain on viral fever?
+I’ve got things to do.
 Let the AI handle the monotony.
-That is the “tamas” of medicine… the repetitive, dull work.
+That’s the “tamas” of medicine—the repetitive, dull work.
 Let the machines take it.

 Professor: The complex.
 The messy.
 The grey areas.
 The spiritual.